clugg/sm-json/README.md

 ## Installation
 Download the source code for the [latest release](https://github.com/clugg/sm-json/releases/latest) and move all files and directories from the [`addons/sourcemod/scripting/include`](addons/sourcemod/scripting/include) directory to your existing `addons/sourcemod/scripting/include` directory.

+## API Reference

+A comprehensive API reference is available [here](https://clugg.github.io/sm-json/).
+Certain internal methods which are not intended for outside use are not documented in this API and are subject to breaking changes within the same major version.

 ## Usage
 All of the following examples implicitly begin with the following code snippet.